AqwamCreates/DataPredict/docs/DataPredictLibrariesCommercialLicensingAgreements.md

 * Tooling License (Roblox Plugins Are Not Included)

-  * Includes DataPredict™, DataPredict™ Neural, DataPredict™ Axon and DataPredict Evolution.
+  * Includes DataPredict™, DataPredict™ Neural, DataPredict™ Axon and DataPredict™ Zero.

   * A maximum of 30% with a minimum of 10% of gross revenue per user for plans or products that uses DataPredict™, DataPredict™ Neural and DataPredict™ Axon.
 If subscription-based, then it will be charged monthly.